 A: GVI is committed to adhering to the highest level of ethical best practice throughout all our programs.
 To do this, we are governed by ten ethical principles and five human empowerment principles.
 We also hold a badge of ethics, which is a representation of our dedication to continuously reflect on and improve our policies and procedures.
 The assistance of our ethics officers and external experts helps us achieve this.

 Q: How long can I volunteer in South America?

 A: Our programs in Oxapampa range from a minimum of 1 week to a maximum of 12 weeks.

 Q: Do I need any specific qualifications?

-A: You are required to be able to communicate in basic Spanish, the predominant language of Cusco’s community members.
+A: You are required to be able to communicate in basic Spanish, the predominant language of Oxapampa’s community members.
 If you’re volunteering in South America with GVI, your enrolment manager can help you to book Spanish lessons when you join a program here.

 All additional training needed by our programs is provided to you on base by qualified staff members.
 Our adult volunteering programs require you to be 18 years or older and our teen volunteer programs are available for participants aged 15 to 17.

 A: You will stay in basic accommodation on base with fellow international volunteers, in the local community of Oxapampa.